 There are several common error messages that a user might receive in certain cases when attempting to upload an attachment to a record on a ServiceNow instance.
 This article will describe some of the most common of these error messages and the cause of that error message appearing.
-Below are listed three of the most common error messages that might be received and a screenshot showing an example of that error:
+Below are listed three of the most common error messages that might be received and a screenshot showing an example of the error:

 User attempts to add attachment to a specific record on a customer instance and receives an error message indicating the file contains a prohibited file extension, and the attachment is disallowed.